 Unlike residential households, businesses do not have the same degree of behavioural variation across regions.
-Rather, it is the size of a business that presents a better point of differentiation.
-Therefore, while commercial agents are initialised with a region in the model, they are also assigned to an 'underlying demand segment' and are assumed to make decisions relating to their size.
+Rather, it is the size and electricity consumption of a business that presents a better point of differentiation.
+Therefore, while commercial agents are initialised with a region in the model, they are also assigned to an 'underlying demand segment' and are assumed to make decisions relating to their electricity consumption.